saatom/coolprop-octave/README.md

 xlabel('Temperature (K)'); ylabel('Density (kg/m^3)'); title('Density of Air vs Temperature at Various Pressures'); axis tight; # Assign axis labels legend(cellfun(@(p) sprintf('%.1f MPa',p/10^6), num2cell(P), 'UniformOutput', false)); # Set legend
 ```
-The above code produces the following figure
+The above code grabbed all 300 data points in about 700 milliseconds on my machine and plotted them (see below)
 <img width="802" height="548" alt="example_plot" src="https://github.com/user-attachments/assets/02f61e51-1848-45ff-82e0-8fc276c97f6a" />

 In addition to matrix inputs, you can also specify several output parameters as well like so: